antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/node-inspector-graph.png" w-250 />

 <!--
-You probably heard the joke of the blackhole of your node_modules, but have you ever been curious about what things are actually inside it?
-I was, so I made the Node Modules Inspector to show the full graph of the relationship of all the packages inside your node_modules so you can play with it.
+You probably heard the joke about the black hole of your node_modules, but have you ever been curious about what things are actually inside it?
+I was, so I made the Node Modules Inspector to show the full graph of the relationships of all the packages inside your node_modules so you can play with it.
 -->

 ---